The Monastery of the Cross

 The late archaeologist Dr. Vassilios Tsaferis was the monk in charge of the monastery between 1958 to 1964.

-Vassilios Tsaferis – The Monk from the Monastery Who Became an Archaeologist
+Vassilios Tsaferis – The Monk Who Became an Archaeologist

-Vasilius Tsafiris / Vasilios Tsaferis was born in Samos in 1936 to a poor family.
-At the age of 14 he was sent to Jerusalem, where he was educated to become a monk.
-He was placed in the monastery of the Cross, but Vasilius had his own plans.
-He became an archaeology student at the Hebrew University, and he also got married.
-Obtaining a PhD, Vasilius conducted several excavations on behalf of Israel Antiquities Authority (IAA), and in 1991 was appointed as head of excavations and surveys in the IAA, a position he held for 10 years.
-Vasilius lead several important excavations throughout the country, but perhaps is most famous find was a bone box he uncovered in Jerusalem which contained a metal nail piercing the human heel bone.
-This was the first evidence ever found to crucifixion, and the only one known to this day.
+Vasilios Tsaferis was born in Samos in 1936 to a poor family.
+At the age of 14 his family sent him to Jerusalem to become a monk.
+He was placed in the Monastery of the Cross, but after a while, he did not settle with this lifestyle.
+He signed up to archaeology studies at the Hebrew University, and eventually left the monastery and got married.
+Obtaining a PhD, Vasilios conducted several excavations on behalf of the Israel Antiquities Authority (IAA), and in 1991 became the head of excavations and surveys in the IAA, a position he held for ten years.

 Touring the Monastery of the Cross